 Projects may not be fundraisers.
 In other words, the candidate may not stage an effort that primarily collects money, even if it is for a worthy charity.
 Fundraising is permitted only for securing materials and otherwise facilitating a project.
-And unless it involves contributions only from the beneficiary, or from the candidate, his parents or relatives, his unit or its chartered organization,or from parents or members in his unit, it must be approved by the local council.
+And unless it involves contributions only from the beneficiary; or from the candidate, his parents, guardians, or relatives, his unit or its chartered organization; or from parents or members in his unit, it must be approved by the local council.

 If the beneficiary is not allowed, for whatever reason, to retain any excess funds, supplies, or materials, the beneficiary should be asked to designate a suitable charity to receive them or allow the unit to retain the funds.
 The unit must not influence this decision.

-1. No unit, district, council, or individual shall place any requirement or other standard on the number of hours spent on a project.
-The Boy Scouts of America is concerned with hours worked on Eagle Scout service projects and collects this data only because it points to a level of excellence in achieving the BSA aim related to citizenship.
+- No unit, district, council, or individual shall place any requirement or other standard on the number of hours spent on a project.
+The Boy Scouts of America collects data about time worked on Eagle Scout service projects only because it points to a level of excellence in achieving the BSA aim related to citizenship.

-4. Any final plan that is completed after the project proposal has been approved by the council or district is between the Scout and the beneficiary.
-The role of beneficiaries in reviewing plans is explained in the service project beneficiary information sheet, “Navigating the Eagle Scout Service Project,” that is posted on the Advancement Resources page at http://www.scouting.org/BoyScouts/AdvancementandAwards/resources.aspx, and will be included in the Eagle Scout Service Project Workbook.
+- Any plans completed after the project proposal has been approved by the council or district are between the Scout and the beneficiary.
+The role of beneficiaries in reviewing plans is explained in the service project beneficiary information sheet, “Navigating the Eagle Scout Service Project,” that is posted on the Advancement Resources page at www.scouting.org/advancement, and is included in the Eagle Scout Service Project Workbook.

 There may be instances where, upon its completion, the unit leader or project beneficiary chooses not to approve a project.
-One or the other may determine modifications were so significant that the extent of service or the impact of the project were insufficient to warrant approval.
+One or the other may determine, for example, that modifications were so significant that the extent of service or the impact of the project were insufficient to warrant approval.
 The candidate may be requested to do more work or even start over with another project.
 He may choose to meet these requests, or he may decide—if he believes his completed project worthy and in compliance—to complete his Eagle Scout Rank Application and submit his project workbook without final approval.
-He must be granted aboard of review, should he request it.
+He must be granted a board of review, should he request it.

 All Eagle Scout service projects constitute official Scouting activity and thus are subject to Boy Scouts of America policies and procedures.
 Projects are considered part of a unit’s program and are treated as such with regard to policies, procedures, and requirements regarding Youth Protection, two-deep leadership, etc.